ericcong/FileDepot/README.md

   Payload:
 ```
 expires_in_sec (Integer, optional, default as 3600.
 The number of seconds the Locker is valid for)
-notes (String, optional.
-The notes of this locker)
+attributes (String, optional.
+The attributes of this locker)
 packages: (Ordered list.
 Packages that should be in this locker) [
   {
     name (String, optional.
 The name of this package; will use UUID if not specified)